lvclark/paralog_id/README.md

 `scripts/snps_v_haps.R` imports variants from a VCF, with and without phasing SNPs into haplotypes.
 The distribution and variance of Hind/He is then compared between SNPs and haplotypes.
 A figure is generated for visualizing the distribution.
+This script generates Fig. S1 for Additional File 1.

 `scripts/variance_and_bias.R` uses simulated data to explore the impact of population and techinical parameters on the variance and bias of Hind/He.
+This script generates Fig. 4 in the manuscript and Figs. S2 and S3 in Additional File 1.

 `scripts/simulate_mapping_pops.R` uses simulated data to explore the variance of Hind/He in diploid and tetraploid F1 mapping populations.
+This script generates Fig. 5 of the main manuscript.

 ### Documentation